krpors/hmon/README.md

 # Why?

-At work, I'm maintaining several of these ugly SOAP services.
-Right now I'm periodically checking the state of these services using SoapUI, which is IMHO a heavy-weight piece of crap.
-I wanted something configurable using the command-line and Go.
-The production servers already have some kind of monitoring, but our (4) non-production servers do not.
+At work, I'm maintaining several SOAP services.
+Checking the uptime of these services by manually invoking with, let's say SoapUI, works beautifully.
+I wanted something on the commandline however, which produces results to JSON, CSV or other format which can be displayed periodically.

 # Documentation